-The thing is because of the nasty winter many of us are feeling physically and mentally sick and tired.
-Too many storm chips and alcoholic beverages, not enough exercise or fresh air has taken a toll.
+I’ll admit, it’s hard to be healthy in the winter.
+And this year with no snow to speak of, it’s hard to get out and enjoy winter activities.
+So we end up feeling physically and mentally sick and tired.
+Too much Netflix, storm chips and alcoholic beverages and not enough exercise or fresh air has taken a toll.

 I for one am feeling the effects.
 Sluggish digestion, low energy and moodiness are daily occurrences.
 My immunity feels low and I seem to pick up every bug going around.

 I’m hearing similar complaints from friends, colleagues and clients who have been struggling both physically and mentally this winter.
 So many people are sick with colds and flus.
 And those impacted by seasonal affective disorder or prone to depression are really feeling it.

 Bottom line: We’re feeling the winter hangover and spring is taking way to long to get here.

 To get out of this funk, I highly recommend you take a few days to reset and reboot.
 I do this every once in awhile when I’ve been feeling crappy and need a little tune up.
 I think of it as giving my system a bit of a break, filling up with nutrient dense foods and starting fresh.
 It’s amazing the difference even a couple days can make.

 What I do is eat only veggies for two to three days.
 Simple.
 You can even start with just one day if that feels more doable.